Feliphegomez/digital-members/readme.txt

 * ENHANCEMENT: Added `getSubscriptionStatus` method to the Stripe gateway API class.
 This fixes issues with the PMPro Subscription Check Add-On.
 * ENHANCEMENT: Added !!levels_page_url!! and !!login_url!! as replacement variables in Advanced Settings > Message Settings.
 Using these by default on new installs.
 * ENHANCEMENT: Improved Block Editor code and webpack configuration.
-* ENHANCEMENT: Added support for `PMPRO_AUTHNET_SILENT_POST_DEBUG` to "log" data to /logs/ or send an email to an email address different from the site admin.
+* ENHANCEMENT: Added support for `DMRFID_AUTHNET_SILENT_POST_DEBUG` to "log" data to /logs/ or send an email to an email address different from the site admin.
 * ENHANCEMENT: Added time fields to Memberships > Orders admin page when vieweing, updating or saving an order.
 * ENHANCEMENT: Added pmpro_admin_orders_filters and pmpro_admin_orders_query_condition filters to add new filters to the orders page in the dashboard.
 (Thanks, Mirco Babini)
 * ENHANCEMENT: Added an SVG icon to the PMPro blocks category.